Rocco Forte: Early life

 Born in Bournemouth, the son of Charles Forte, Baron Forte, and his wife Irene, he was educated at St Peter's Catholic School, Southbourne (at the time an independent and fee-paying Roman Catholic grammar school) and Downside School.
-He read modern languages at Pembroke College, Oxford, where he won a blue for fencing.
+He studied modern languages at Pembroke College, Oxford, where he won a blue for fencing.

 He qualified as a Chartered Accountant in 1969, later becoming a Fellow of the Institute of Chartered Accountants in 1979.

 Career

 Forte took over from his father as CEO of the Forte Group in 1992.
 In the mid-1990s, the Forte Group was faced with a hostile takeover bid from Gerry Robinson's Granada.
 Ultimately, Granada succeeded with a £3.87 billion tender offer in August 1995 that left the family with around £350 million in cash.

 In 2001, following the de-merger of Compass Group from Granada's media interests, the use of the Forte trademark was returned to Forte in a gesture intended to dispel the bitter legacy of the takeover.

 After the takeover, Forte set up his own chain of hotels in 1996, initially known as RF Hotels and re-branded as The Rocco Forte Collection after the return of the Forte brand name.
 He bought the Balmoral Hotel in Edinburgh and Brown's Hotel in London for £51.5m.
 As of April 2013, The Rocco Forte Collection operates eleven hotels in Europe, Russia, northern Africa and the Middle East.

 Forte's family wealth in 2013 was listed as £250,000,000.

+He is a member of the Garrick Club and has previously voted against admittance of women, 'because the Garrick was built as a gentlemen’s club'.

 Honours and awards

 Forte was appointed a Knight Bachelor in the 1995 New Year Honours list for services to the UK tourism industry.
 In March 2005, he received the highest Italian accolade, the Gran Croce dell'Ordine al Merito della Repubblica Italiana, for his entrepreneurial merits and strong links with Italy.
 He was President of the British Hospitality Association from 1991 to 1996.

-He was also a member of the Executive Committee of the World Travel & Tourism Council and chaired the appeals to send the English teams to the Commonwealth Games for many years.
+He was also a member of the executive committee of the World Travel & Tourism Council and chaired the appeals to send the English teams to the Commonwealth Games for many years.

+Forte is patron of Les Clefs d'Or (society of the Golden Keys) for the UK.